New Stimulus Leads Economists to Revise Up Growth, Deficit Projections -- Update

 Continue Reading Below

-Another impact of Washington's fiscal stance will be larger budget deficits in future years, which could constrain the government's ability to respond to future downturns or crises, the economists say.
+Another impact of Washington's fiscal stance will be larger budget deficits in future years, which could constrain the government's ability to respond to future downturns or crises.

 The final version of a $1.5 trillion tax cut signed into law by President Donald Trump last week provides a slightly more front-loaded round of fiscal stimulus than earlier versions passed by Congress.